obQueen/TrainLine-Search-App/README.md

 ### **Unit Testing**

-Unit testing, defined as testing “the smallest functional unit of code” (AWS, 2024), was conducted for the "Train Line Information App" using Jest.
-Following an incremental lifecycle model, the tests ensured each feature, including the `performSearch` function, worked correctly before advancing to subsequent stages.
-This function, which filters train lines based on user input and updates the DOM, was tested for input validation, AND/OR search functionality, and cases with no matches.
+Unit testing, defined as testing "the smallest functional unit of code" (AWS, 2024), was conducted for the "Train Line Information App" using Jest.
+Following an incremental lifecycle, tests validated each feature, including the `performSearch` function, before progressing.
+This function, which filters train lines and updates the DOM, was tested for input validation, AND/OR search functionality, and no-match scenarios.

-The test suite utilised `jsdom` for DOM simulation, `beforeEach` for a clean test environment, and mock train line data to replicate real-world scenarios.
-API integration and search functionality were validated through `api.test.js`, `search.test.js`, and a `package.json` file.
-Commands such as `npx jest api.test.js` and `npx jest search.test.js` were executed to ensure functionality.
-Despite initial challenges installing Node.js on a restricted device, all tests passed, confirming reliability and supporting the development of programming skills.
+The test suite used `jsdom` for DOM simulation, `beforeEach` for a clean environment, and mock data to simulate real-world conditions.
+API integration and search functionality were validated through `api.test.js`, `search.test.js`, and `package.json`.
+Despite initial challenges with Node.js installation on a restricted device, all tests passed, confirming reliability and supporting skill development.

 ![Unit Test and Result Screenshot](https://github.com/obQueen/TrainLine-Search-App/blob/ab1be7c08d2c541ca86431d6687ed5f9cbc5a1f6/Test_FetchTrainLines.png)
 ![Unit Test - Search](https://github.com/obQueen/TrainLine-Search-App/blob/92a10214552c2c876cbfbd20b7a3970dd420a49c/Unit%20Test%20-Search.png)